 In addition to the house league festivals noted above, the club sometimes plays host to regional tournaments that will involve rep teams from other clubs.
-DSL, CESL and NDSI (Scugog/Uxbridge).
+DSL, CSL and Ontario Cup.

 Why do some teams travel and at what age do they start?

-Teams within the Scugog Soccer Association usually start to travel to other clubs at the U12 age group.
+Teams within the club usually start to travel at the U11/U12 age group.
 There are several factors driving the clubs participation in regional leagues; as the teams are playing on the full sized fields, with larger teams of 18 players, we do not usually have enough participants in any age group to conduct a house league division within the club.

 Can my son/daughter try-out for Select, Rep or All-Star teams?

-All-Star teams still come out of House League Soccer and so Scugog still supports All-Star teams where we have coaching and parent/player interest.
+All-Star teams still come out of House League Soccer and so NDUFC still supports All-Star teams where we have coaching and enough parent/player interest.